peerschuett/lattice_net/README.md

   <img src="imgs/teaser.png" width="550" />
 </p>

-This is the official PyTorch implementation of [LatticeNet: Fast Point Cloud Segmentation Using Permutohedral Lattices](http://www.ais.uni-bonn.de/videos/RSS_2020_Rosu/)
+This is the a **fork** of the official PyTorch implementation of [LatticeNet: Fast Point Cloud Segmentation Using Permutohedral Lattices](http://www.ais.uni-bonn.de/videos/RSS_2020_Rosu/)

 LatticeNet can process raw point clouds for semantic segmentation (or any other per-point prediction task).
 The implementation is written in CUDA and PyTorch.
 There is no CPU implementation yet.